 Inference from Biased Polls

 Poll respondents often attempt to present a positive image by overstating virtuous behaviors.
 We examine whether people account for this "socially desirable responding" (SDR) when drawing inferences from poll data.
-In an experiment, we incentivize "predictors" to guess others' choice behaviors for actions with varying social desirability.
-To aid their guesses, predictors observe random subsamples of either (i) actual choice behavior or (ii) hypothetical claims from unincentivized polls.
-Predictors show reasonable skepticism towards hypothetical claims, which exhibit predictable SDR.
-However, their skepticism is not appropriately tailored to the direction or magnitude of SDR.
-This under-correction for SDR occurs even though subjects can accurately predict which behaviors are most prone to SDR when explicitly asked.
+In an experiment, we incentivize "predictors" to guess others' choice behaviors across eight actions with varying social desirability.
+Predictors observe random subsamples of either (i) incentivized choices or (ii) hypothetical claims from polls.
+The hypothetical claims exhibit predictable SDR and predictors are reasonably skeptical of them.
+However, their skepticism is not tailored to the direction or magnitude of SDR.
+This under-correction occurs even though subjects' explicit responses can predict SDR.

-Keywords: Polling, Social Desirability, Updating, Signaling, Selection Bias
+Keywords: Polling, Social Desirability, Inference, Signaling, Selection Bias

 JEL Classification: D91, D84, D72